MikAoJk/electric-car-stats/README.md

 # Electric Car Stats
 https://joakim-taule-kartveit.no/electric-car-stats/

-A responsive web application that displays electric car statistics in an attractive card-based layout
+A responsive web application that displays electric car statistics in an attractive table-based layout